ryot4/sidenote/README.md

 # sidenote

-`sidenote` is a command line utility for managing plain text notes per working directory.
+`sidenote` is a command line tool for managing plain text notes.

+With `sidenote`, you can associate notes with a workspace (a directory and its subdirectories), and access them from anywhere in the workspace in the same way, just like files in the current directory.

 ## Installation